 ORCID number: Sara Cruciani (0000-0001-8632-2577); Sara Santaniello (0000-0003-0805-0478); Andrea Montella (0000-0002-5514-4453); Carlo Ventura (0000-0001-9333-0321); Margherita Maioli (0000-0003-0187-4968).

-Author contributions: All authors contributed in design and writing of the paper, literature review and the analysis, revision and approval of the final version.
+Author contributions: All authors contributed in the design and writing of the paper, literature review and the analysis, revision and approval of the final version.

-Conflict-of-interest statement: The authors declare no conflict of interest.
+Conflict-of-interest statement: The authors declare no conflicts of interest.

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Invited manuscript